Black Jack Ketchum Bids Farewell to Racing

 As the Aintree Grand National kicks off there will be one contender missing from the cards, Black Jack Ketchum.
 Unlike his outlaw cowboy namesake, Thomas “Black Jack” Ketchum, he does not meet his untimely demise by way of execution but through retirement from a career as a hurdler.
 The decision to retire this magnificent horse was made this week, as both trainer and owners feel that Black Jack Ketchum has tried to tell them that his heart is not in racing anymore.

 While watching his performances over the last year, the Smiths and O’Neill had to face the reality that their star performer had lost his enthusiasm for racing.
-The spark that had earned him the descriptions of being ‘like a machine’, had gone.
+The spark that had earned him the descriptions of being ‘like a machine’ had gone.
 After all, everything that has a beginning has an end.
 And Black Jack Ketchum’s end had come.
 As painful as it was, Black Jack Ketchum was not the same anymore.
 After the hard work and superb wins that he has given Gay and Derrick Smith in the past, they decided to give him a dignified and respectful exit from his horse racing career.
 Anyway, this is by far the best gift a horse can ever receive from its owners.
 Wanting him to be remembered for the extraordinary horse that he is, they have readied his place on their farm where he will spend the rest of his life.

 Fans and loyal supporters had hoped he would make a comeback at the Aintree Grand National this year, where he has won before, but the breathtaking hurdler will now be bringing joy to the Smith family instead of the spectators.
 His name will reign forever as his fans will always remember him for his spectacular performances.
 His story is history that will be read by many now and many more to come.
-He is a horse that will be fondly remembered in the horse racing industry, and there will never be another horse that could ever replace the drive, the courage and the determination that he showed during his glory days.
+He is a horse that will be fondly remembered in the horse racing industry, and there will never be another horse that could ever replace the drive, the courage, and the determination that he showed during his glory days.
 Black Jack Ketchum will always be a significant name in the world of horse racing.